Plants care lists

 Fertilize in spring with a citrus plant food.
 Citrus need extra nitrogen, so look for formulations with double the nitrogen compared to phosphorous and potassium.
 These slow release products will feed the plant over time.
 If the leaves yellow and the watering is correct, supplement the granular fertilizers with occasional foliar sprays of fish emulsion.

-Apply Nitrogen 3 time (Jan, May, Jun) a year.
+Apply Nitrogen 3 times (Jan, May, Jun) a year.

 .1st year: 1 tablespoon nitrogen fertilizer 3 times per year, per tree.